 My love of bread inspired the information below.
 I hope that you find this information helpful in making plans for healthy eating.

 Thinking About Bread

 Lately, bread has been on my mind.
 After all, most households have a loaf or even loaves of white bread, wheat bread, whole grain bread or some other type of bread for sandwiches or sides.
 My family keeps a stock of bread most of the time.
 The government agency that oversees children’s dietary health in schools requires my daughter’s school to put “wheat bread” on the list of required lunch items for the children.
 So, our dedication to bread expands further than the home front.

 As with most of the foods I find myself writing about, I begin with a rather optimistic view in hopes that I will be able to make a positive report.
 Despite that optimism and my love of bread, I remain a steadfast critical examiner of what’s in the bread we eat.
 While the news about bread is not all bad, choices matter.

 So, What’s That Food?

-Let’s start with the introduction of three types of common breads: wheat, whole wheat, white, multi-grain, gluten free as well as others.
-These different types of breads may fall into several categories:
+Let’s start with the introduction of three types of common bread: wheat, whole wheat, white, multi-grain, gluten-free as well as others.
+These different types of bread may fall into several categories: